yash2040/Optimised-Notepad/Observations.md

 # Limitations

 Since the time taken by both of the algorithms is around O(N) for compressing the content, there is efficiency issue for large test files of >=10MB.
-Tkinter Gui editor also has some permformance issue.
+Tkinter Gui editor also has some performance issue.